tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/如何进行备案_intl.md

 - If multiple websites are filed under the name of different entities, you can use [ICP filing authorization code](https://cloud.tencent.com/document/product/243/18908) for the application.

 ### How to apply for ICP filing for a gaming website?
-A gaming website involves cultural contents, so you need to apply for an Internet Culture Business Permit from the competent culture and tourism administration.
+A gaming website involves cultural contents, so you need to apply for an Internet Culture Business Permit from the provincial culture and tourism administration.
 For more information, contact your provincial culture and tourism administration.
 You will need to submit this permit when you submit your ICP filing application.

 ### How to apply for ICP filing for an organization outside mainland China?
 Currently, organizations outside mainland China cannot apply for ICP filing, and  they have to set up a mainland China branch and obtain state-approved organizational identity documents.